 How to become an astronomer

 You'll need a degree and postgraduate qualification to work as an astronomer.
-Your degree will usually need to be a first or upper second-class.
+You'll usually need to have achieved a first or a 2:1 in your degree.

 Relevant subjects include:

 You can also do an extended 4-year degree to get a postgraduate qualification like a master of physics.
 These courses include more independent research and can lead directly onto a PhD.

 Many employers will expect you to have completed, or be working towards, a PhD in your specialist area of interest.